DOT Testing and Services

-FMCSA requires all drivers to have a pre-employment drug testing and to be enrolled into a random drug & alcohol testing program.
-When utilizing US Drug Test Centers for you drug & alcohol testing program, you can be confident that you are in compliance and our team will assist you with your new entrant exam or any future audit of the drug and alcohol testing program.
+FMCSA requires all drivers to have pre-employment drug testing and be enrolled in a random drug and alcohol testing program.
+When utilizing US Drug Test Centers for your drug and alcohol testing program, you can be confident you are in compliance.
+Our team will assist you with your new entrant exam or any future audit of the drug and alcohol testing program.
 Random testing and reasonable suspicion testing are important components of your program.
-It is critical to have a knowledgeable provider to assist so that you are in compliance.
-Employers can be held responsible for service agent errors and resulting civil penalty actions for noncompliance even if the issues are caused by your drug testing provider.
+It's critical to have a knowledgeable provider to assist so that you are in compliance.
+Employers can be held responsible for service agent errors, resulting in civil penalty actions for noncompliance, even if the issues are caused by your drug testing provider.

 FAA Drug and Alcohol Testing

 Starting an FAA drug and alcohol testing program is not an easy task.
 US Drug Test Centers can provide expert assistance to get you started and will implement the required components of the drug and alcohol testing program for you, the employer.
 It's not just airlines that must implement the FAA required drug and alcohol testing regulations.
 The Federal Aviation Administration's drug and alcohol testing regulations (14 CFR part 120) require any part 119 certificate holder that is authorized to operate under parts 121 and/or 135 to ensure that any person who performs safety-sensitive functions (e.g., maintenance or preventive maintenance), directly or by contract (including by subcontract at any tier), is subject to drug and alcohol testing.

 FTA Drug and Alcohol Testing